-In the Council's assessment, some degree of unused capacity remained in the economy while inflation was rising gradually to the target.
-The disinflationary impact of the real economy was gradually dissipating over the policy horizon.
+In the Council's assessment, some degree of unused capacity remained in the economy, but the disinflationary impact of the real economy was gradually dissipating over the policy horizon.
+Inflation rose over the forecast period and reached the Bank's target in the first half of 2018.

 In discussing the current decision, Council members agreed that no event had occurred since the previous rate decision in terms of Hungarian economic fundamentals and the sustainable achievement of the inflation target which would warrant a change to the current level of the base rate or the interest rate corridor.
-Members noted that leaving the base rate unchanged was consistent with the baseline projection in the December Inflation report, economic data released in recent months, the Monetary Council's previous communications and market expectations.
-In addition, some members noted that, if necessary, the Council could use unconventional tools to carry out an easing of monetary conditions.
-Some members concluded that the international economic environment, and in particular the monetary policy divergence between the leading central banks and an analysis of inflation developments in the euro area, should be given special attention.
+Members noted that leaving the base rate unchanged was consistent with the baseline projection in the December Inflation Report, economic data released in recent months, the Monetary Council's previous communications and market expectations.
+Several members concluded that underlying inflation had been broadly unchanged and the rise in inflation mainly reflected base effects and was judged to be temporary.
+One member noted that the Council would make a decision in March on the upper limit on the stock of three-month central bank deposits as at the end of the second quarter of 2017, and therefore the fine-tuning of monetary conditions, if necessary, could be accomplished using unconventional tools.
+Another member argued that special attention should be given to the potential inflationary effects of the tightening labour market and it should be considered what economic policy tools could be used to manage bottlenecks in the labour market.
+Members agreed that in the coming period there should be a particular focus on the international economic environment, especially on monetary policy divergence between the leading central banks, and on an analysis of global inflation developments.
 Taking these factors into account, all members voted unanimously in favour of leaving the base rate, the overnight deposit rate, the overnight lending rate and the one-week lending rate unchanged.